 Why Do You Want a Retractable Awning?

 While you are shopping around, you also want to keep in mind of the main purpose for your purchase.
-Are you a business or home owner who wants a retractablke awning for customers or guests to stand under?
+Are you a business or home owner who wants a retractable awning for customers or guests to stand under?
 A large, protruding awning like a canopy or cabana style awning might be right.
 Do you want an awning that draws attention to your business?
 A sign box or a backlit awning might do the trick.
 Or are you a homeowner who wants to give your patio more shade and appeal?
 A retractable patio awning would be perfect.

 Check Your Local Regulations

-Depending on where you live, there may be certain zoning restrictions and regualtions that do not allow homes or businesses to have a retractable awning.
+Depending on where you live, there may be certain zoning restrictions and regulations that do not allow homes or businesses to have a retractable awning.
 Check up with your local zoning official before you make your final purchase.
 If there are restrictions, you may be able to obtain a permit from the Landmarks Preservation Commission (LPC) before you install your storefront awning.

 Determine Your Overall Budget